coopyey/ttrpg-campaign-site/content/Stepstone Isles/Session Notes/Session 036.md

 ---
 **Session Date:** 09/26/2025
 # Session Begin
 [[Calthel]] had gotten sun stroke during the last session so he is recovered by the time the party returns to the inn.
-Recent events are explained over dinner, as we as introductions made for Calthel, [[Ravyn]] and [[Eleri]].
+Recent events are explained over dinner, as we as introductions made for Calthel, [[content/Archive/DM Blast to the Past/Player Characters/Ravyn]] and [[Eleri]].
 After dinner, [[Ships]] asks Calthel to identify the Rider Kalyptos's sword.
 Calthel identifies it as a [crystal blade](https://dnd5e.wikidot.com/wondrous-items:crystal-blade): a pale steel sword with there diamonds in the blood groove where the target takes extra 1d8 radiant damage when hit.
 You can use a bonus action to shed bright light in a 30-foot radius and dim light for an additional 30 feet, to cause it to shed dim light for a 10-foot radius, or to douse the light.

 Controversial Headmistterss: Baroness-Consort Prestina
 - Calthel knows she tied Baron, wasn't married way back when